-As of December 31, 2017, we had U.S. net operating loss ("NOL") carryforwards of approximately \$120.2 million for U.S. income tax purposes, which expire from 2024 through 2037.
+As of December 31, 2018, we had U.S. net operating loss ("NOL") carryforwards of approximately \$135.2 million for U.S. income tax purposes.
+Approximately \$120.1 million of NOL carryforwards will expire from 2024 through 2037.
+Pursuant to the Tax Cuts and Jobs Act of 2017, the NOL that was generated in the current year of approximately \$15.1 million does not expire.
 To the extent these NOL carryforwards are available, we intend to use them to reduce any corporate income tax liability associated with our operations that we might have in the future.
 Section 382 of the U.S. Internal Revenue Code of 1986, as amended, generally imposes an annual limitation on the amount of NOL carryforwards that might be used to offset taxable income when a corporation has undergone significant changes in stock ownership.
-During 2017, we experienced an ownership change as defined in Section 382 of the Internal Revenue Code which will limit our ability to utilize the our NOLs.
-We may have experienced additional ownership changes in earlier years further limiting the NOL carry-forwards that may be utilized.
+During 2017 and 2018, we believe we experienced an ownership change as defined in Section 382 of the Internal Revenue Code which will limit our ability to utilize the our NOLs.

+We may have experienced additional ownership changes in earlier years further limiting the NOL carryforwards that may be utilized.
 We have not yet completed a formal Section 382 analysis.
-As a result, prior or future changes in ownership, including due to this offering, could put limitations on the availability of our NOL carryforwards.
+As a result, prior or future changes in ownership, could put limitations on the availability of our NOL carryforwards.
 In addition, our ability to utilize the current NOL carryforwards might be further limited by future issuances of our common stock.

-As of December 31, 2017, we had tax losses in the Commonwealth of Australia of approximately AU\$49.0 million.
+As of December 31, 2018, we had tax losses in the Commonwealth of Australia of approximately AU\$49.0 million.
 Continuing utilization of carryforward tax losses in Australia may also be affected by the issuance of our common stock.
 This is because one test for carrying forward tax losses in Australia from year to year requires continuity of ultimate ownership (subject to the relevant tests in Australian tax law) of more than 50% between the loss year and the income year in which the loss is claimed.